RPG-coder/ckd-patient-navigator-setup/README.md

-# README Manual for CKD Patient-Navigator system
+# README Manual for CKD Population Navigator system
 ## End to End deployment on a EC2 server
 ###### Written by Rahul Gautham Putcha

-**Purpose**: Complete deployment of CKD Patient Navigator system on a EC2 server
+**Purpose**: Complete deployment of CKD Population Navigator system on a EC2 server

 ### Description
-This file contains instructions for setting up a docker container running the CKD Patient-Navigator.
+This file contains instructions for setting up a docker container running the CKD Population Navigator.

+### General Script Usage
+Few scripts for CKD Population Navigator

+1. Initial setup
+  i.
+Initial setup on RHEL/Amazon Linux 2

+     $ sh rhel_run.sh

+  ii.
+Initial setup on Ubuntu OS

+     $ sh debian_run.sh

+  iii.
+If you want to check the status of your initial application setup without via async script call, use:

+     $ sh status.sh # after running a debian_run.sh or rhel_run.sh in background

+2. Docker clean: use this only when you find error in Initial setup due to running of an older version of CKD Population Navigator app

+   $ sh docker_clean.sh

+3. Application ( Backend + Frontend ) update

+   $ sh ckd_update.sh

+4. Database Backup: This will create a new .sql file for the current database in ./res folder.
+Also, all older versions of .sql backup files are maintained in ./res/mysql_backup folder

+   $ sh mysql_backup.sh

+5. Database Migrate: Use this to apply database or db table data by custom .sql files in res folder.
+You can use this to apply any one of older .sql db backup by moving them to res folder before running rhis script.

+   $ sh mysql_migrate.sh

 ### Minimum Requirement
 - Amazon Linux 2 or Ubuntu Server 18.04 or 20.04 EC2 server